-- Price, A. W., 1989, Love and Friendship in Plato and Arisotle, New York, NY: Clarendon Press.
+- Price, A. W., 1989, Love and Friendship in Plato and Arisotle, New York: Clarendon Press.

 - –––, 1986/1993, “The Historicity of Psychological Attitudes: Love is Not Love Which Alters Not When It Alteration Finds”, in Badhwar (1993), 73–88.

-- Scruton, R., 1986, Sexual Desire: A Moral Philosophy of the Erotic, Free Press.
+- Scruton, R., 1986, Sexual Desire: A Moral Philosophy of the Erotic, New York: Free Press.